 4 Discussion

-We found that mean woodcock flight altitudes fell below those that birds generally occupy during fall (woodcock: 312m; all birds: 418–491m) and spring (woodcock: 428m; all birds: 438–559m; Horton et al. 2016).
-This result may be due in part to the increased representation of lower altitude flight locations in our data, as 33% of woodcock flight locations fell below the minimum altitude observed via radar in Horton et al. (2016; 120m).
+We found that mean woodcock flight altitudes fell below those typical of most migrating birds during fall (woodcock: 312m; all birds: 418–491m) and spring (woodcock: 428m; all birds: 438–559m; Horton et al. 2016).
+This result may be due, in part, to the greater representation of lower altitude flightin our data, as 33% of woodcock flight locations fell below the minimum altitude normally observed via radar (120m; Horton et al. 2016).
 However, given preexisting information about woodcock’s high susceptibility to collisions with anthropogenic structures (Mendall and Aldous 1943, Loss et al. 2020) we believe that some portion of this effect is due to a biological difference between the flight altitudes of woodcock and other nocturnal migrants.
-Woodcock’s use of lower altitudes than other birds may be related to their morphology.
+Woodcock use of lower altitudes than other birds may be related to morphology.
 Woodcock, like Ruffed Grouse (Bonasa umbellus; Marden 1994) are short-burst fliers, which facilitates rapid takeoff to evade predators.
 This is also likely the reason woodcock have shorter, rounder wings than other related Scolopacids, in a manner which is more reminiscent of grouse species (McAuley et al. 2020).
 However, the muscle configuration which facilitates short-burst flight generally is not well suited to long, continuous flights (Askew and Marsh 2002), and it may be more difficult for woodcock to climb to altitudes which provide optimal tailwinds in the same manner as other nocturnal migrants.
 Energetic costs for flight also increase with altitude, which may provide incentives for inefficient fliers to maintain low altitudes (Galtbalt et al. 2021).

-As anticipated, we found little support for an age difference in woodcock flight altitudes but considerable support for a seasonal difference, with woodcock flight altitudes being higher in spring (mean: 428m, 95% CRI: 326–539m) than fall (mean: 312m, 95% CRI: 239–398m).
+As anticipated, we found little support for an age difference in woodcock flight altitudes but considerable support for a seasonal difference, with woodcock flight altitudes being higher during spring (mean: 428m, 95% CRI: 326–539m) than fall (mean: 312m, 95% CRI: 239–398m).
 This matches seasonal variation in flight altitudes observed via radar (Horton et al. 2016), which is presumably due to interactions between the Earth’s atmospheric boundary layer and the predominantly southerly winds observed in the northern hemisphere.
 Woodcock, like other migrants, appear to select higher altitudes in the spring, when birds traveling north can receive a favorable tailwind higher in the boundary layer, and lower altitudes in fall, when lower wind speeds closer to the ground make it easier for woodcock to fly against the wind.
-This produced an increase in woodcock flight locations at airspace obstacle height in fall, with a 4% increase in locations occurring at low-rise building altitude, 7% increase in locations at wind turbine altitude, and 13% increase in locations at communication tower altitude.
-Notably, woodcock’s lower flight altitudes have not resulted in an observed increase in building collisions during the fall, with more collisions generally observed during the spring (Loss et al. 2019).
-This may be due to the short migratory durations of woodcock in the fall (Fish et al. 2024) or a mismatch between the data collection windows for bird collision studies and the fall migratory periods of woodcock (Loss et al. 2020).
+This produced an increase in woodcock flight locations at airspace obstacle height in fall, with 4% more locations occurring at low-rise building altitude, 7% more at wind turbine altitude, and 13% more at communication tower altitude.
+Woodcock collisions with buildings are generally observed during the spring rather than fall (Loss et al. 2019), which is interesting given that flight altitudes are generally higher during spring.
+This may be due to the short migratory durations of woodcock in the fall (Fish et al. 2024) or a mismatc between the data collection windows for bird collision studies and the fall migratory periods of woodcock (Loss et al. 2020).